Marlow Rowing Club: History

 By the 1950s the club was strong, with Mike Spracklen, later an internationally famous coach, as captain in 1959.
 The club had reached the finals of the Wyfolds in 1954, and in 1959 it won 20 trophies.
 In 1958 Mike Spracklen and Geoff Baker had won gold medals in the Empire Games 2x event.

 By the 1960s and 1970s the club was small in numbers, but in 1978 a local junior, Steve Redgrave started his career with the club.
 With Steve the club won its first Henley trophy in a long time when 1981 Steve and Eric Sims won the 2x event, which he repeated with Adam Clift.
 Redgrave won many other trophies at Henley and went on to be the UK's most successful rowing Olympian.
 He is now club president of Marlow Rowing Club and Chairman of Henley Royal Regatta.
 Mike Spracklen set up the GB training centre at Leander Club, but that catered for men only.
 The women's rowing set-up was based at Longridge and Marlow offered a home to the first tier of women's rowing.
 This led the club to have an exceptional women's presence in the late 1980s and 1990s: Gillian Lindsay won the (2x) World Championships in 1998, Alex Beever, Lisa Eyre and Sue Walker were World Champions in the 4- and bronze medallists in the 8o, Cath Bishop was British and World record holder, silver medallist in the 2- in 1997 and won the Paris world Cup in 1998.
 Twelve athletes from MRC prepared for the Sydney Olympics.
 The late 1990s also saw the early stages of the careers of Sarah Winckless and Katherine Grainger, both club members who went on to World and Olympic medals.
 Ann Redgrave was MRC's first female captain in 1989, as well as being an Olympic rower in her own right.
 As women's rowing has been fully integrated into the British Rowing system Marlow has lost this stream of highly talented women.

-However, with Adaptive (Pararowing) on the rise Marlow had a Paralypian in the form of Naomi Riches and now has other pararowers as members as part of the national development scheme.
+However, with Adaptive (Pararowing) on the rise Marlow had a Paralympian in the form of Naomi Riches and now has other pararowers as members as part of the national development scheme.